#Home & Decor

 A Few Helpful Growing Tips

 When buying herbs for indoor growth, it’s best to purchase plants that haven’t already been growing outside.
 The shock of bringing them indoors can cause trauma and affect growth and production.
-Remember that winter is a natural resting phase for plants, so it’s unrealistic to expect abundant growth.
+Remember that winter is a natural resting phase for plants, so it’s unrealistic to expect abundant growth during that time of year.
 Try minimal watering and let them do their thing.
-Clipping them regularly will promote further growth so clip away—remember, you’re growing them to use!
+Clipping them regularly will promote further growth so clip away – remember, you’re growing them to use!

 A common mistake is to plant all herbs in one container.
 This inhibits growth and in the case of an invasive herb, you’ll likely witness an herbal blitzkrieg in your container, so plant each herb in its own container.
 Containers should have ample drainage holes in the bottom and since herbs can be susceptible to fungus, allow them to breathe by using terracotta pots, no smaller than six inches in diameter.
 To allow further ventilation, place pots in a container of small pebbles.